-Victims of sexual assault or those witnessing any type of sexual violence or relationship violence are strongly encouraged to report the incident to the Normandale Public Safety Department (952)358-8280; and/or the Dean of Students, Jason Cardinal (952)358-9462.
+Victims of sexual assault or those witnessing any type of sexual violence or relationship violence are strongly encouraged to report the incident to the Normandale Public Safety Department (952)358-8280; the Dean of Students, Jason Cardinal (952)358-9462; and/or the Title IX Coordinator, Beena Cook (952)358-9187.
 The Public Safety Department is the office of official record for reports of sexual assault, as it is in all reported law violations.
 A report with Public Safety can ensure that proper steps are taken to ensure the safety of the survivor as well as the safety of the campus community as a whole.
 Filing a report with Public Safety can also initiate the Normandale Community College disciplinary process, and is an option for any person wishing to report a case of misconduct.